devonapple/ergo_wiki/Node-Configuration-File.md

 In section `scorex.rest-api` you can set the node's REST API parameters.

 Parameter `bindAddress` could be used to select network interface on which REST API will accept incoming connections.

-Parameter `port` could be used to change the port number on which REST API will await connections.
+The `:<port>` part could be used to change the port number, which REST API will listen for connections.

 ***

-Attention!
+#### Attention!

-For better security, do not change `bindAddress` from "127.0.0.1" if you do not know what you're doing!
-For external access, you should use instead [Nginx's proxy_pass module](http://nginx.org/ru/docs/http/ngx_http_proxy_module.html) or [SSH port-forwarding](http://blog.trackets.com/2014/05/17/ssh-tunnel-local-and-remote-port-forwarding-explained-with-examples.html).
+For the better security, do not change `bindAddress` from "127.0.0.1" if you do not know what you're doing!
+For the external access you should use [Nginx's proxy_pass module](http://nginx.org/ru/docs/http/ngx_http_proxy_module.html) or [SSH port-forwarding](http://blog.trackets.com/2014/05/17/ssh-tunnel-local-and-remote-port-forwarding-explained-with-examples.html) instead.

 ***